 People have asked me at various times why I did a dual sired litter.
 I've seen all sorts of wild theories on the internet thrown about as to why a breeder would do this, from "they breed the bitch extra times to try to make as many pups as they can to make as much profit as possible" to "they were careless and let more than one male breed the bitch".
-Some people even accused the breeders of trying to pull a "fast one", although I've never been sure exactly what the con would be 🙂
+Some people even accused the breeders of trying to pull a "fast one", although I've never been sure exactly what the con would be 🙂 On occasion someone actually realizes that some breeders do this as part of a well thought out plan.

 In 2008 I did a dual sired litter, using Flip, Mac and Havok.
 I did it for a number of reasons.
 One reason is 2 litters for the "price" of one in terms of wear/tear on the female and down time from training.
 It also cuts the risk to the female in half, as she only has to go through one pregnancy and delivery.
-If the dam of the litter was primarily someone's competition dog, this would give them the chance to continue her genetics, with the least amount of down time.
+If the dam of the litter was primarily someone's competition dog, this would give them the chance to continue and maximize her genetic contributions, with the least amount of down time.
 Another reason was that I thought it would be an interesting blind study on what the two males produced.
 It's interesting to evaluate pups when you aren't sure who was sired by who, so there is no bias in terms of traits.
 I got lucky and my litter was half and half on the sires.
 And I was only about half and half on accuracy of guessing who was sired by each male.
 I know someone else who planned to do it because they had leased the bitch for just 1 litter, and really wanted to breed her to two different males.
 I could also see doing it if you had a female who was getting up there, who you felt should only be bred 1 more time but you wanted to breed her to more than one male.
 One other scenario which I have heard is a female that only has 1 breeding available, due to age, length of lease, etc and while the breeder really wanted pups from frozen semen, they wanted to make sure the female took.
 So they did an AI with the female, waited a few days to give it a chance to "take", then did a natural breeding after that.

 To keep the pups straight, I assigned each sire's pups a different litter letter.